Elevate Your Adventure: A Comprehensive Checklist of 15+ Things for Hiking in Taiwan

 In Taiwan, mountain bagging, particularly the pursuit of the 100 Peaks, is a widely encouraged and passionate endeavor.
 It's akin to a cultural phenomenon, where hikers seek to conquer these majestic summits as a mark of personal achievement (or something to brag about.)

-Many hikers hire porters to carry meals, tents, and sleeping bags, especially when doing the 100 Peaks hikes.
+Many hikers book on-site catering service so they don't have to carry meals, tents, and sleeping bags when doing the 100 Peaks hikes.
 You might encounter hikers who have bagged 100 Peaks but still don't know how to use a stove, pitch a tent, or read the maps.

 You can find all kinds of hiking groups in Taiwan.
 Most hiking groups in Taipei are non-profit associations and offer free and paid guided hiking trips, while hiking associations in other cities or counties offer paid trips due to the lack of access to public transport.